cashubtc/nuts/XX.md

 outputs and 4 of the 10-sat outputs and 3 single-sat outputs.
 We use an _index_ - starting from zero for each amount - to distinguish them.

-In our 543-sat example, where the available amounts are powers of 10, there are 12 determistic outputs:
+In our 543-sat example, where the available amounts are powers of 10, there are 12 deterministic outputs:

 ```
 amount | index